regebro/your-keyboard/slides.rst

 .. note::

     Fixing the noise is called "Damping", and can be done in various ways.
-It can be built into thge switch, or you can put these plastic dampeners on, adding the quare "landing pads", or putting a little rubber o-ring on the keycap.
+It can be built into the switch, or you can put these plastic dampeners on, adding the quare "landing pads", or putting a little rubber o-ring on the keycap.